RonaldoBantayan27/Mauban3/README.md

 `y = df['churn']`
 and then split into training and test sets:
 `X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.20, random_state=42, stratify=y)`
-Scaling is not used in DecisionTreeClassifier while  LogisticRegression, KNeighborsClassifier and SVC (Support Vector Classifier) use scaling.
-StandardScaler is used.
-KNeighborsClassifier and SVC (Support Vector Classifier)are especially sensitive to the scale of input features.
+Scaling is not used in `DecisionTreeClassifier` while  `LogisticRegression`, `KNeighborsClassifier` and `SVC (Support Vector Classifier)` use scaling. `StandardScaler` is used. `KNeighborsClassifier` and `SVC (Support Vector Classifier)`are especially sensitive to the scale of input features.
-Categorial features are encoded using OneHotEncoder and OrdinalEncoder.
+Categorial features are encoded using `OneHotEncoder` and `OrdinalEncoder`.

 **5. Modeling**